lifepillar/vim-colortemplate/Readme.md

 # Vim Development Package

-A package consisting of plugins and libraries that facilite the development of modern Vim plugins and libraries.
+A package consisting of plugins and libraries that facilitate the development of modern Vim plugins and libraries.

 ## Installation